 One of the essential steps of a civil or criminal incident is reporting it to the appropriate channels.
 Reporting the incident to law enforcement officials and any applicable homeowner’s insurance policy or car insurance agents to ensure they know about your claim.

-However, there is an important caveat to keep in mind when these situations arise.
-It is not possible to seek out remuneration for the damage to your home and physical being in the same claim as homeowner’s insurance does not cover the injuries of those who live in the house.
+However, there is an important caveat to remember when these situations arise.
+It is impossible to seek out payment for the damage to your home and physical injuries in the same claim, as homeowner’s insurance policies do not cover the injuries of those who live in the house.

 Specifically, every state in the country has laws and regulations about the statute of limitations for personal injury and property damage claims.
-For example, in Texas, you must report and file a property damage claim within two years of the incident.
+For example, in Texas, you must report and file a property damage claim within two years from the date of loss.

-The exact amount of time applies to personal injury claims being filed in Texas.
-Conversely, in Missouri, you must file property damage and personal injury claims within five years of the incident.
+This two-year time limit you have before your right to file a personal injury claim expires applies to personal injury claims in Texas.
+Conversely, in Missouri, you must file property damage and personal injury claims within five years of the incident before your right to do so expires.
+That means the statute of limitations for these case types is three years longer in Missouri than in Texas.

-Failing to report the incident within the bounds of your state’s regulations can cost you the right to seek out a claim.
-Although you can easily research your state’s specific statute of limitations online, you might consider consulting with an attorney or a law firm for the detailed laws applicable to your claims process.
+Failing to file a claim for the incident within the time limit of your state’s statute of limitations can cost you the right to seek compensation for your financial loss.
+Although you can easily research your state’s specific statute of limitations online, you should consider consulting with an attorney or a law firm for the detailed laws applicable to the claims process after a car runs into your house.

-But, ultimately, the incident needs to be promptly reported if you not only want to be compensated but want to retain the right to hold them liable for driving a car into your home.
+But ultimately, an incident involving a driver crashing in through the outside of your house needs to be promptly reported if you not only want to be compensated but want to retain the right to hold them liable for driving a car into your home.

 Two significant parts of reporting the incident involve contacting the police to report the negligent at-fault driver and finding your insurance provider’s phone number and contact information to reach out to them to get the ball rolling on your insurance claim.